bkryu/flashinfer/docs/autotuning.rst

 What Is Autotuning?
 -------------------

-Many FlashInfer operations -- GEMM, MoE, and others -- support multiple backend implementations (runners).
+Several FlashInfer operations -- GEMM and MoE -- support multiple backend implementations (runners).
 Each runner may also expose several low-level tactics (e.g. tile sizes, pipeline stages).
 The best choice depends on the hardware, data types, and input shapes of your workload.